Cardi B sends warning to her rap rivals

-Cardi B insists she's "not in a rat race" with her rap rivals.
+Cardi B has warned her critics that they "should’ve left [her] alone".

-The 31-year-old star has taken to social media to hit back at her critics, insisting that she's a league of her own as a female rapper.
+The 31-year-old star has taken to social media to hit out at her critics and her rap rivals, promising to "teach" them some lessons on her new album.

-Cardi wrote on X: "These b****** have absolutely lost their mind… I’m getting all my lick backs on my album tho …ON EACH ONE OF YOU B****** !!! (sic)"
+The 'Bodak Yellow' hitmaker - who is one of the best-selling artists in the world - wrote on X: "My flops do better than any of these b****** best performing songs..
+FACTS!!
+B****** should’ve left me alone cuz I WASN’T BOTHERING NOBODY!!!
+Now get your coins ready for this album so I can teach yall, little glitter butt (sic)"

-Cardi subsequently suggested that her own career achievements can't be compared to those of her rap rivals.
+Despite this, Cardi subsequently insisted that she hasn't provoked any tension with her rap rivals.

 The chart-topping star slammed her team following a technical mishap during her performance at the BET Experience event in Los Angeles.